NAAA Mock Trial At 2005 Convention Conveys Professionalism

 The case for Operator #2, Tommy Anderson, did not go nearly as well.
 Several factors were presented and it became obvious very early in the trial that the jury was leaning heavily in favor of the plaintiff.
 Once this became obvious, the insurance adjuster decided it would be best to work toward a settlement rather than chance what the outcome might be from the court.

-Factors that played heavily against Operator #2 are included in the following:
+Factors that played heavily against Operator #2 included:

 1. Professionalism – Operator not a member of NAAA or state association.
 It is always hard to explain why one is not a member of the only professional organizations available.